Lumavate-Team/documentation/docs/6-CLI.rst

 Export
 ++++++

- Exports an experience as a JSON file form a studio.
+ Exports an experience as a JSON file from a studio.

  Example: